 As with all components of your content strategy, quality matters.
 Sure, people like watching videos.
 But we should point out that users will be much more likely to engage if your video is delivering quality information.
 Effective videos solve problems, provide valuable information, entertain the user and compel them to take action.
 For added SEO benefit, consider creating written transcripts, complete with descriptive keywords.

-Everyday, we are bombarded with an avalanche of content.
+Each day, we are bombarded with an avalanche of content.
 Content fatigue isn’t just a buzzword – it’s real.
 Recent studies have been quick to point out the dwindling attention span of most users.
 As most users will click away within 2 minutes, your video should be short and to the point.
 And remember, if your video contains high-quality, well-edited content, users are more likely to stick around until the end credits roll.

-Your videos will be worthless without viewers, so a solid distribution strategy is key to any successful video marketing campaign.
+Your videos will be worthless without viewers, so a solid distribution strategy is the key to any successful video marketing campaign.
 YouTube is still a powerhouse, but it is giving up some ground to Facebook.
 Many are opting to post videos directly to Facebook rather than upload to YouTube and link to Facebook.
 Vimeo, Instagram and newer, trendy video distribution sites are still viable options, but only receive a small fraction of the traffic when compared to YouTube and Facebook.
 Perhaps you’ve noticed how many YouTube videos are showing up in Google search results.
 As such, having an active YouTube channel represents a fantastic opportunity to boost your search engine rankings.

 Additionally, new, trendy platforms like Periscope and Vine continue to grow, with some brands directing major marketing dollars towards capturing their younger, tech-savvy audiences.
 These, too, are a clear reflection of the market’s desire for fresh, engaging video content.